kubernetes-sigs/release-team-shadow-stats/README.md

 ## How to work on this project

+### Setup your local working environment

-Create local virtual environment `python3 -m venv tutorial-env` and activate the virtual environment with `source venv/bin/activate`.
+1. Create a local virtual python environment `python3 -m venv venv`
+2. Activate the local virtual python environment `source venv/bin/activate`.
-Install all dependencies with `pip install -r requirements.txt`.
-To update the requirements run `pip freeze > requirements.txt`.
+3. Install dependencies `pip install -r requirements.txt`.

 To generate the plots and applicant summaries run `python main.py --file=your-file.xlsx`.
 Make sure to place a matching xlsx file to the root dir of the project.

+### Run the application

+To update the requirements run `pip freeze > requirements.txt`.

 ## Community, discussion, contribution, and support
 You can reach the maintainers of this project at: